rituAgr/Application_performance_optimization/README.md

    [Link for Hikari connection details](https://github.com/brettwooldridge/HikariCP) Further, the table in database can be indexed based on access pattern.
 This will further enhance the performance for database interactions.
+4. Cache the static data on our side and implement cron job for late night to run and update

+### Ways to improve performance on frontend
+1. Make the api call for expandable section only when it is expanded